namshi/notificator/README.md

 (`trigger()`) the notification with the manager.
-At that point, all the handlers that need to fire that notification will take care of firing it in their context (might be an email, a skype message, etc) and tell the manager that they're done, so that the mmanager can forward the notification to the next handler.
+At that point, all the handlers that need to fire that notification will take care of firing it in their context (might be an email, a skype message, etc) and tell the manager that they're done, so that the manager can forward the notification to the next handler.

 ``` php